Thoro-las/NHSM-4ING-CSS/S1/OSystem/Lecture.typ

 + *Fifth Generation (After 2000s):* The evolution of rebost, secure and cross-platform operating systems that give the best user experience and more user-friendly services and the birth of mobile computers and laptops for portability.

 #chapter([Process Management])[
-  Process management is the part of the operating system that is responsible for the creation, execution, synchronization and termination of processes.
-The goal is to have the best algorithms for sharing and managing the resources of the computer to maximize efficency.
+  Process management is the part of the operating system that is responsible for the creation, execution, synchronization, and termination of processes.
+The goal is to have the best algorithms for sharing and managing the resources of the computer to maximize efficiency.
 ]

 #section("Basic Concepts")